rabfulton/ChatGTK/README.md

 - Text to audio output using gpt-4o-audio-preview model
 - Reasoning support for OpenAI's o3 models
 - "export DISABLE_MODEL_FILTER=1" if you require an unfiltered list of models in the app.
-- Dual API key support for Google Gemini 3 series models alongside OpenAI endpoints.
+- Multi-provider support for OpenAI, Google Gemini 3 series models, and xAI Grok via separate API keys.

 ## Screenshots